-I believe it takes great courage to seek counseling and my goal is to meet each individual where they are with compassion and understanding.
-I love working with individuals, couples and families as they navigate through everything from anxiety and depression, traumatic experiences, and communication and behavioral issues.
+Now, I work with a variety of mental health struggles, with specialty’s in trauma and anxiety.
+It takes great courage to seek counseling and my goal is to meet each individual where they are with compassion and understanding.
 I use EMDR and a combination of DBT and CBT techniques specifically tailored to each client to provide relevant, practical, and compassionate counseling services.

 Issues I work with:

 - Distance Counseling for Missionaries and Their Children